Is this your first time here?

 Learn more about the history of Sistersville and Tyler County with this book from Arcadia Publishing linked below.

 Highlights of the home include a sunroom that is said to resemble the Villa Medici in Rome.
-The exterior of the E. A. Durham residence sports Ionic column, iron grille work on the front door and balconies, and many other exquisite details.
+The exterior of the E. A. Durham residence sports Ionic columnn, iron grille work on the front door and balconies, and many other exquisite details.
 Between 1890 and 1920, the population of Sisterville increased from 469 to 3,238 people.
 The community has seen a significant decline in population in recent decades as only 1,396 people were recorded in the 2010 census.

 Durham-Peters Residence, National Register of Historic Places nomination form, National Park Service, Washington, D.C., 1973.